 Authorized Shares.
 We originally reserved an aggregate of 500,000 shares of our Class A Common Stock for issuance under the ESPP.
 The number of shares reserved for issuance increases automatically on January 1 of each calendar year beginning in 2016 and continuing through 2025 by the lesser of (i) the number of shares of our Class A Common Stock issued or transferred pursuant to rights granted under the ESPP during the preceding calendar year, or (ii) the number of shares of our Class A Common Stock determined by our Board.
-The number of shares of our Class A Common Stock is also subject to adjustment in the event of a recapitalization, stock split, reclassification, stock dividend or other change in our capitalization.
+Because the ESPP has not been implemented and no shares of our Class A Common Stock have been issued pursuant to the ESPP, no additional shares have been reserved for issuance under the ESPP.
+The number of shares of our Class A Common Stock is subject to adjustment in the event of a recapitalization, stock split, reclassification, stock dividend or other change in our capitalization.
 The aggregate number of shares of our Class A Common Stock issued over the term of the ESPP will not exceed 1,250,000 shares of our Class A Common Stock.